What Is HMO Insurance? Coverage, Pros and Cons

 A health maintenance organization (HMO) is a type of health insurance plan that covers care through a defined network of doctors, hospitals and specialists.

-HMO plans require you to choose a primary care physician (PCP) when you enroll.
-Your PCP coordinates all non-emergency care and issues referrals to in-network specialists.
-HMO plans don't cover out-of-network providers except during emergencies.
-This network restriction keeps premiums lower than plans like PPOs, EPOs and POS plans, which offer broader provider access at higher monthly costs.
+You choose a primary care physician (PCP) when you enroll in an HMO.
+That doctor manages your non-emergency care and provides referrals to in-network specialists.
+Care outside the network is not covered unless it is an emergency.
+This structure keeps premiums lower than plans like PPOs, EPOs and POS plans, which offer wider provider access at higher monthly costs.

 MONEYGEEK EXPERT TIP